etKing666/self_driving_car/README.md

 ### Interfaces and Classes

 In order to provide a blueprint for the classes that would be used in the program, the abstract classes were designed.
 The abstract classes doesn't include any implementation (their methods raise NotImplementedError) and all methods are decorated with abstractmethod decorator.
-In order to make sure that the interfaces are followed strictly extra attention was paid to override all methods of abstract classes when designing classes.
+In order to make sure that the interfaces are followed strictly, extra attention was paid to override all methods of abstract classes when designing classes.
+Moreover, getter and setter methods were used to access and manipulate the attributes of the classes from outside of the object.

 ### Objects and the Information Flow